geoschem/GCHP/docs/source/tutorials/stretched-grid.rst

   demands are about :math:`1.5\times` that of a C48 or 2°x2.5° simulation.

 .. note::
-    I chose to use 30 cores on 1 node.
-The simulation took 7 hours to run.
-For comparison, I also ran the simulation on 300 cores across 10 nodes, and that took 1 hour to run.
+    I chose to use 30 cores on 1 node, and the simulation took 7 hours to run.
+For comparison, I also ran the simulation on 180 cores across 6 nodes, and that took about 2 hours.

 ..
 I started the 30 core simulation at ~3:45--4:00 (